elastic/elasticsearch-py/docs/reference/dsl_how_to_guides.md

 ## Faceted Search [faceted_search]

-The library comes with a simple abstraction aimed at helping you develop faceted navigation for your data.
+The library comes with a basic abstraction aimed at helping you develop faceted navigation for your data.

 ### Configuration [_configuration_2]